-[NOGRR025: Replace Section 9.2.2, Real-Time Data Monitor, above with the following upon system implementation:]
+[NOGRR025: Replace or insert applicable paragraph(s) of Section 9.2.2, Real-Time Data Monitor, above with the following upon system implementation:]

 9.2.2 Real-Time Data Monitor

 ERCOT shall produce reports describing Real-Time data performance of TSPs in the following areas.
 ERCOT shall post the summary report on the Market Information System (MIS) Secure Area.
 Individual point performance shall be posted to the MIS Certified Area.